 Lower interest rates allow for more debt to be serviced.
 On the other hand, higher debt levels give less room for interest rates to rise as higher interest rates will affect aggregate demand.
 This dynamic can contribute to lower interest rates in the future.
 Whether or not people actually go into debt doesn’t depend on interest rates alone.
 Nevertheless, as interest rates went down in recent decades, consumers in Western Europe and the United States took on more debt.
 This is often attributed to the wealth effect.

 As interest rates went down, the value of investments rose, and many people started to feel wealthier, so that they adapted their lifestyle.
 Most notably, rising house prices contributed to the wealth effect induced consumer spending.
-The wealth effect propped up spending at a time when labour incomes were lagging because capital income was taking up a larger portion of national income.
+The wealth effect is the result of the creation of financial capital by stabilising the financial system.
+This allowed interest rates to go lower and asset values to rise.
+This propped up spending at a time when labour incomes were lagging because capital income was taking up a larger portion of national income.
 The debt binge further contributed to wealth inequality as these debts became interest bearing assets for investors.

-The consequence is a tug of war between creditors and debtors where the debtors have the upper hand.
-As capitalists pile up capital, ordinary people don't have enough money to spend to make that capital profitable, so that business profits go down.
-Interest rates go down so that ordinary people can spend by going deeper into debt.
-This props up business profits for a while, but then the ordinary people can't borrow more to buy the stuff corporations make, so that interest rates go down again and ordinary people can borrow more.
-Raising interest rates will reduce aggregate demand so that interest rates go down until they are negative.
+The consequence is a tug of war between creditors and debtors where debtors have the upper hand.
+As capitalists pile up capital, ordinary people don't have the money to spend to make this capital profitable, so that business profits go down.
+Interest rates then go down so that ordinary people can go deeper into debt.
+This props up business profits for a while, but then the ordinary people can't borrow more to buy the stuff corporations make so that interest rates need to go down again and ordinary people can borrow more.
+Raising interest rates reduces aggregate demand so that interest rates can only go down.

 It is sometimes argued that central banks have lowered interest rates in order to create asset bubbles so that wealth effect induced spending could prop up the economy.
 A more general criticism is that central banks distort the market mechanism and support irresponsible behaviour, most notably in the form of higher debt levels.
 This is because fractional reserve banking makes more funds available for lending and central banks reduce the risks associated with fractional reserve banking so that interest rates can go lower.